JetBrains/Qodana/topics/pricing.md

 ### Can I use %instance% linters without creating a Qodana Cloud account?

-If you plan to use the Ultimate or Ultimate Plus licenses, you have to create an account at Qodana Cloud and accomplish the [onboarding](cloud-onboarding.md) stage.
+If you plan to use the Ultimate or Ultimate Plus licenses, you have to create an account in Qodana Cloud and accomplish the [onboarding](cloud-onboarding.md) stage.
 For more details, see [the first question](#faq-start-using-qodana) in this section.